Ayomi-tech/Sup_Learning_Project/README.md

 ## Dataset Columns:
--Battery_power = Total energy a battery can store in one time measured in mAh -blue= Has bluetooth or not(Binary)
+- Battery_power = Total energy a battery can store in one time measured in mAh
+- blue= Has bluetooth or not(Binary)
--clock_speed = speed at which microprocessor executes instructions -dual_sim=Has dual sim support or not(Binary) -fc=Front Camera mega pixels
+- clock_speed = speed at which microprocessor executes instructions
+- dual_sim=Has dual sim support or not(Binary)
+- fc=Front Camera mega pixels
--four_g=Has 4G or not(Binary)
+- four_g=Has 4G or not(Binary)
--int_memory=Internal Memory in Gigabytes
+- int_memory=Internal Memory in Gigabytes
--m_dep=Mobile Depth in cm
+- m_dep=Mobile Depth in cm
--mobile_wt=Weight of mobile phone
+- mobile_wt=Weight of mobile phone
--n_cores=Number of cores of processor
+- n_cores=Number of cores of processor
--pc=Primary Camera mega pixels
+- pc=Primary Camera mega pixels
--px_height=Pixel Resolution Height
+- px_height=Pixel Resolution Height
--px_width=Pixel Resolution Width
+- px_width=Pixel Resolution Width
--ram=Random Access Memory in Megabytes
+- ram=Random Access Memory in Megabytes
--sc_h=Screen Height of mobile in cm
+- sc_h=Screen Height of mobile in cm
--sc_w=Screen Width of mobile in cm
+- sc_w=Screen Width of mobile in cm
--talk_time=longest time that a single battery charge will last when you are -three_g=Has 3G or not(Binary)
+- talk_time=longest time that a single battery charge will last when you are
+- three_g=Has 3G or not(Binary)
--touch_screen=Has touch screen or not(Binary)
+- touch_screen=Has touch screen or not(Binary)
--wifi=Has wifi or not (Binary)
+- wifi=Has wifi or not (Binary)